 Lighthouses of Aruba

 Aruba is an island in the southern Caribbean Sea located only 27 km (17 mi) from the coast of Venezuela.
 It is the westernmost of the so-called ABC Islands (Aruba, Bonaire, and Curaçao).
-The island is 32 km (20 mi) long and has a population of about 110,000.
+A popular destination for cruise ships and vacationers, the island is 32 km (20 mi) long and has a population of about 110,000.
 Aruba has been a Dutch colony since 1636.
 From 1815 to 1954 Aruba was part of the colony of Curaçao and Dependencies; it then joined the the Netherlands Antilles, a federation of the Dutch territories in the West Indies.
 It left that federation in 1986 and has been a separate self-governing country (Land Aruba in Dutch) of the Netherlands since then.
 It is a popular tourist destination and one of its best known historical attractions is the "California" lighthouse seen at right.

 Dutch is the official language in Aruba although a Portuguese-based creole language called Papiamento is commonly spoken.
 In Dutch vuurtoren is a lighthouse, lichtopstand is a smaller light beacon, baken is an unlit beacon, eiland is an island, baai is a bay, kaap is a cape or headland, and haven is a harbor.